Thirstypooch/form-issue-report/README.md

 ## Overview

-The Issue Reporting Portal is a sophisticated web application designed to streamline the process of reporting and tracking software issues.
-Built with modern technologies and a user-centric approach, this platform enables users to submit detailed reports about problems they encounter, helping development teams identify, prioritize, and resolve issues efficiently.
+The Issue Reporting Portal is a sophisticated, full-stack web application designed to streamline the process of reporting and tracking software issues.
+Built with a modern, decoupled architecture, this platform enables users to submit detailed reports through an intuitive interface.
+The backend leverages an asynchronous, queue-based processing system to handle submissions efficiently, generate PDF summaries, and notify users via email, ensuring a robust and scalable solution.
 ## Features

-- **Intuitive User Interface**: A sleek, responsive design with smooth animations and clear navigation
+- **Intuitive User Interface**: A sleek, responsive design with smooth animations and clear navigation.
-- **Comprehensive Reporting Form**: Collect detailed information about issues, including:
+- **Comprehensive Reporting Form**: Collects detailed information including device specifics, incident details, and problem analysis.
-  - Device information (type, model, OS, app version)
-  - Incident details (date, description)
-  - Problem analysis (reproduction steps, expected vs. actual behavior)
-  - Additional context (severity, frequency, comments)
-  - Screenshot uploads for visual evidence
+- **File Uploads**: Supports screenshot and video uploads directly to cloud storage for visual evidence.
-- **Backend Processing**: Secure handling of submitted reports with data validation
+- **Asynchronous Processing**: Utilizes a message queue (Google Cloud Pub/Sub) to process submissions in the background, providing an instantaneous response to the user.
-- **PDF Generation**: Automatic creation of formatted PDF reports
+- **Automatic PDF Generation**: Creates formatted PDF reports from the submitted data.
-- **Cloud Storage**: Reliable storage of reports and associated files
+- **Email Confirmations**: Automatically sends a confirmation email to the user with their full report attached as a PDF.
+- **Secure Cloud Storage**: Reliably stores all user-uploaded files and generated reports on AWS S3.

 ## Screenshots